emi01xin/pong/README.md

 # Machine Learning with Pong
 Teaching an AI how to play pong by coding a neural network through deep learning using OpenAI Gym
+* AI successfully wins a game of pong after 3-4 days of training

 #### References